-Only ThingsBoard Professional Edition supports Advanced RBAC for IoT devices and applications feature.
+Only Professional Edition supports Advanced RBAC for IoT devices and applications feature.

-ThingsBoard Community Edition (TB CE) supports straight-forward security model with three main roles: System administrator, Tenant administrator and Customer user.
-System administrator is able to manage tenants, while tenant administrator manages devices, dashboards, customers and other entities that belong to particular tenant.
-Customer user is able to view dashboards and control devices that are assigned to specific customer.
+ThingsBoard Community Edition (TB CE) supports a straight-forward security model with three main roles: System administrator, Tenant administrator, and Customer user.
+A system administrator is able to manage tenants, while a tenant administrator manages devices, dashboards, customers, and other entities that belong to a particular tenant.
+Customer user is able to view dashboards and control devices that are assigned to a specific customer.
 TB CE functionality is sufficient for a lot of simple use cases, especially building real-time end-user dashboards.

 TB PE security model was significantly improved in v2.3 to enable new security features and to support advanced RBAC for IoT applications.
 For example:

 This document covers features that are exclusive to TB PE.
-We will start with a glossary and will provide step-by-step examples how to configure most popular use cases.
+We will start with a glossary and will provide step-by-step examples of how to configure the most popular use cases.

-You can treat tenant as a separate business-entity: individual or organization who owns or produce devices and assets.
-Tenant may have multiple tenant administrator users and millions of customers.
+A Tenant is a separate business-entity: an individual, or an organization that owns or produces devices and assets.
+A tenant can have multiple tenant administrator users and millions of customers.

-Any entity managed by ThingsBoard.
-For example: device, asset, user, dashboard, entity view, etc. See entities and relations guide for more details.
+An Entity can be a device, asset, user, dashboard, entity view, etc. Any entity is managed by ThingsBoard.
+See entities and relations guide for more details.

 Entity Group (EG)

-Entity Groups are groups of entities of the same type, for example: Device Group or Asset Group.
-Single entity may belong to multiple entity groups simultaneously.
-For example, thermostat device may belong to group “Thermostats” that contains all devices and more specific group like “Thermostats with FW v1.2.3”.
+Entity Groups are groups of entities of the same type, for example, Device Group or Asset Group.
+A single entity can simultaneously belong to multiple entity groups.
+For example, a thermostat device might belong to group “Thermostats”, which contains all devices, and a more specific group like “Thermostats with FW v1.2.3”.

-Customer may be a separate business-entity: individual or organization who purchase or uses tenant devices and/or assets.
-Customer may also be a division within Tenant organization.
-Customer may have multiple users, inner customers and millions of devices and/or assets.
+A Customer can be a separate business-entity: an individual, or an organization that purchases or uses tenant devices and/or assets.
+Customer can also be a division within the Tenant organization.
+Customer can have multiple users, inner customers, and millions of devices and/or assets.

 Customer Group (CG)

-Users are able to login to ThingsBoard web interface, execute REST API calls, access devices and assets if allowed.
-User is also an Entity in ThingsBoard.
+Users are able to login to the ThingsBoard web interface, execute REST API calls, access devices, and assets if it’s allowed.
+The User is also an Entity in ThingsBoard.

 User Group (UG)

 Each EG belongs to one owner.
-This may be either Tenant or Customer.
-Also, each Customer has also only one owner.
-If the Customer Owner is Tenant, it means that this is a top-level Customer.
+This can be either Tenant or Customer.
+Also, each Customer has only one owner.
+If the Customer Owner is a Tenant, it means that this is a top-level Customer.
 If the Customer owner is another Customer, it means that this is a sub-customer.
 There might be multiple levels of Customers in ThingsBoard.

-Anything that has secure APIs or represents a ThingsBoard Entity is a resource.
+Anything that has a secure APIs or represents a ThingsBoard Entity is a resource.
 Examples of Entities are listed in the Entity definition above.
-Groups of entities are also resources, for example: Device Group, Asset Group, Dashboard Group.
-Additional resources are white-labeling, audit logs and admin settings.
+Groups of entities are also resources, for example, Device Group, Asset Group, Dashboard Group.
+Additional resources are white-labeling, audit logs, and admin settings.

 Operations represent actions that you might perform over Resources.
 There are generic actions like “create”, “read”, “write”, “delete”, “add to group”, “remove from group”.
 There are also specific actions like “read/write credentials”.

-There is a special resource “All” that is a shortcut to all available resource types.
+There is a special resource “All” which is a shortcut to all available resource types.